xdaDaveShaw/xdaDaveShaw.github.io/blog/_posts/2020-12-11-snowpi-in-fsharp.md

 ## SnowPi RGB

-Back in *July* I got an email from KickStarter about a project for [RGB Snowman][3] for Raspberry Pi and BBC micro:bit; Knowing of my daughters love of her micro:bit and all things Christmas, I instantly backed it.
+Back in *July* I got an email from KickStarter about a project for an [RGB Snowman][3] that works on Raspberry Pi's and BBC micro:bits.
+My daughter loves building things on her micro:bit, and loves all things Christmassy, so I instantly backed it...

 ![SnowPi RGB][2]

 *image from the KickStarter campaign*

-A few months later (and now in Winter) my daughter has had her fun programming it for the micro:bit.
+A few months later (and now in the proper season) my daughter has had her fun programming it for the micro:bit.
-Now it is my turn, and I thought it would make a good Christmassy post if I could do it in F# and get it running on a Raspberry Pi.
+Now it is my turn, and I thought it would make a good Christmas post if I could do it in F# and get it running on a Raspberry Pi with .NET Core / .NET.

-Unfortunately, most of my Raspberry Pi programming has previously been with cobbled together Python scripts with little attention for detail or correctness.
+Most of my Raspberry Pi programming so far has been with cobbled together Python scripts with little attention for detail or correctness, I've never run anything .NET on a Raspberry Pi.

 This is my journey to getting it working with F# 5 / .NET 5 and running on a Raspberry Pi.

 ## Getting going

 After my initial idea, next came the question, "can I actually do it?".
-I took a look at the Python [demo application][4] that was build for the SnowPi and saw it used `rpi_ws281x`, a quick google for "rpi_ws281x .net" and, yep, this looks possible.
+I took a look at the Python [demo application][4] that was created for the SnowPi and saw it used `rpi_ws281x`, a quick google for "rpi_ws281x .net" and, yep, this looks possible.

 However, that wasn't to be.
-I first tried the [ws281x.Net][5] package from nuget, and despite following the instructions to setup the native dependencies, I managed to get from `Seg Fault!` to `WS2811_ERROR_HW_NOT_SUPPORTED`, which seemed to indicate that my RPi 4 wasn't supported and that I needed to update the native libraries.
+I first tried the popular [ws281x.Net][5] package from nuget, and despite following the instructions to setup the native dependencies, I managed to get from `Seg Fault!` to `WS2811_ERROR_HW_NOT_SUPPORTED`, which seemed to indicate that my RPi 4 wasn't supported and that I needed to update the native libraries.
 I couldn't figure this out and gave up.

-I then tried [rpi-ws281x-csharp][6] which looked newer, and compiling everything from source, but I still couldn't get it working.
+I then tried [rpi-ws281x-csharp][6] which looked newer, and even with compiling everything from source, I still couldn't get it working.

 ### Getting there

-After some more digging I found Ken Sampson had done a [fork of rpi-ws281x-csharp][7] with a [nuget package][8].
+After some more digging I finally found Ken Sampson had a [fork of rpi-ws281x-csharp][7] which looked newer than the once I used before, and it had a [nuget package][8].

+This one worked!

-This one worked, I could finally interact with the SnowPi from F# running in .NET 5.
+I could finally interact with the SnowPi from F# running in .NET 5.
+But so far all I had was "turn on all the lights".

 ## Developing